-Nicholas M. Hasenfus is a Boston intellectual property attorney who concentrates his practice on intellectual property licensing (IP), transportation, data privacy and security, and information technology (IT).
+Nicholas M. Hasenfus is a Boston intellectual property attorney who concentrates his practice on intellectual property (IP) licensing, transportation, data privacy and security, and information technology (IT).
 His practice includes the resolution of disputes over intellectual property rights through alternative dispute resolution channels as well as litigation.

 Mr. Hasenfus advises clients on best practices in data privacy and information security, including policies related to data security, privacy and acceptable use.
 Mr. Hasenfus has experience in training clients' employees on best practices.
-Additionally, he has experience with data breach security and preparedness, as well as data breach response, including assisting with internal investigations and implementing subsequent mitigation efforts.
+Additionally, he has experience with data breach security and preparedness and data breach response, including assisting with internal investigations and implementing subsequent mitigation efforts.

 Mr. Hasenfus assists and advises public and private transportation clients in various aspects of public procurements, including preparing procurement documents such as contract terms and technical specifications.
 He also advises clients on U.S. Department of Transportation and Federal Transit Administration regulations, as well as local and state procurement laws and regulations.
-Mr. Hasenfus' procurement experience includes software development and licensing, fare payment, advertising technology, public-private partnerships and operations and maintenance.
+Mr. Hasenfus' procurement experience includes software development and licensing, fare payment, advertising technology, public-private partnerships, management outsourcing, and operations and maintenance.
 He also advises businesses participating in the procurement process, including reviewing the client's risk based on the procurement documents, preparing questions and clarifications to submit to the procurement authority, developing and managing evaluation procedures, and revising contract terms related to the procurement.

-Within the firm, Mr. Hasenfus serves on the Boston office's Hiring Committee and as national co-vice chair of the firm's Veterans Group.
+Within the firm, Mr. Hasenfus serves on the Boston office's Hiring Committee and as Pro Bono Chair of the firm's Veterans Group.

 Previously, Mr. Hasenfus was a law clerk to the Honorable Joseph A. Trainor of the Massachusetts Appeals Court.